 A whopping 8 percent jump in international visitors in 2017 made Spain the second most visited country in the world (after France; the U.S. has been bumped to third place), and yet, much of the country remains relatively unexplored.
-To help you zero in on the less-touristed areas that are most colorful and charming, Ally Lewing, one of the Spain specialists on Wendy’s WOW List of Trusted Travel Experts, has kindly provided a short list, along with tips on the best way to see these less crowded locales:.
+Here, we help you zero in on the less-touristed areas that are most colorful and charming—along with the best way to experience them:

 The Basque Coast

-This province in northwest Spain is “a wonderful stop for nature lovers, with a beautiful landscape, rolling mountains, hiking routes, and a scenic coastline.”
+This province in northwest Spain is a wonderful stop for nature lovers, with a beautiful landscape, rolling mountains, hiking routes, and a scenic coastline.
 Highlights include Picos de Europa National Park and numerous pre-Romanesque monuments, particularly in Oviedo.
-There are lots of tiny rural villages and seaside towns, and the beaches are less crowded and touristy than in other parts of Spain.
-“They’re beaches where people who live in the town go,” says Ally.
-The best hotels are not right on the beach but slightly inland; among her favorites are the Parador de Cangas de Onís, a former monastery in Picos de Europa National Park, and La Posada de Babel in the seaside village of Llanos.
+There are lots of tiny rural villages and seaside towns, and the beaches are less crowded and touristy than in other parts of Spain, because they’re the beaches where people who live in the town go.
+The best hotels are not right on the beach but slightly inland; check out the Parador de Cangas de Onís, a former monastery in Picos de Europa National Park, and La Posada de Babel in the seaside village of Llanos.

 León is a vibrant city with great museums, restaurants, and—somewhat unusual in a smaller city—a thriving nightlife scene, especially in the Barrio Húmedo, where you’ll find bars specializing in gin, cider, beer, and, of course, wine.
 One of the few tourist venues that get crowded is the Gothic cathedral, an architectural gem— León is on the Santiago de Compostela pilgrimage route.
 Other cultural highlights of a tour of León: Gaudí’s Casa Bontines, the Museo de Arte Contemporaneo, Museo León, and the Convento de San Marcos.